 Get a wood stove and cut your own firewood

 Saving on the power bill benefits more than just your pocketbook.
 Having a wood stove in your home can also be better for the environment.
-And producing your own heat, no matter what’s going on in the world is priceless.
+And producing your own heat, no matter what’s going on in the world, is priceless.

 If you enjoy your wood heat, consider taking it up another notch and installing solar panels to power the rest of your home.
-Sure, it’s quite an investment, but it will pay off in the long run for self sufficiency.
+Sure, it’s quite an investment, but it will pay off in the long run toward self sufficiency.

 Reduce your expenses